heggy231/accounting.js/MyNote/videoNote.md

-- Reading code: var counter is defined outside of recurse() function so it is not reset inside of recurse() function call. you get 2 recurse() function calls inside of stack first is var result = recurse() Second is one returns 'done' under if (counter === 1).  second recurse pops off the stack, hand off 'done' to var result = done, then first recurse pops off the stack and hand off return result ('done')
+- Reading code: var counter is defined outside of recurse() function so it is not reset inside of recurse() function call. you get 2 recurse() function calls inside of stack first is var result = recurse() Second is one returns 'done' under if (counter === 1).  second recurse pops off the stack, hand off 'done' to var result = done, then first recurse pops off the stack and hand off return result ('done') where it was called last [var result = recurse();]

-### most recursive function however is shown such as this
+### most recursive function; however is written as this; Earlier var result and return result is to show the process more clearly

 var counter = 0;
 function recurse() {